koinos/koinos/README.md

 By default the node will only run core required microservices (chain, block_store, mempool, and p2p).

-You can run optional microservices by enabling the associate docker compose profiles:
+You can run optional microservices by enabling the associated docker compose profiles:

  - `block_production` to enable the block production.
- - `api` to enable JSON-RPC API handling.
+ - `jsonrpc` to enable JSON-RPC API handling.
  - `transaction_history` to enable transaction history tracking.

 These profiles can be set with the `--profile` options (i.e. `docker-compose --profile api up `) or by setting the `COMPOSE_PROFILES` environment variable during invocation or in `.env`.